-Gardening at home can be a great way for people affected by dementia to stay active and improve their well-being.
-If you’re lucky enough to have a garden, here are some top gardening tips to try.
+Gardening at home can be a great way for people affected by dementia to stay active and improve their wellbeing.
+If you’re lucky enough to have a garden or access to outside space, here are some top gardening tips to try.

 There are simple ways to encourage people living with and affected by dementia to continue gardening and enjoy gardens.

-Top gardening tips for people with dementia during Spring and Summer
+Top gardening tips for people with dementia (for spring and summer)

 1. Planting seeds and pruning shrubs

-Sowing seeds into pots or beds can offer a sense of achievement as the plants grow and blossom or bloom.
+Sowing seeds into pots or beds can offer a sense of achievement as the plants grow, blossom and bloom.

 You could choose plants to help stimulate the senses, such as smell and touch.
+Avoid anything toxic to touch or eat, and anything with thorns or prickles.
 A lamb’s ear, for example, could offer a great sensory opportunity.

 2. Creating, maintaining or topping up a water feature

-A water feature could help stimulate the sense of both sound and visual, as well as touch if safe.
-It could also spark memories of gardening hobbies and encourage conversation.
+A water feature could help stimulate a person's senses including sight and sound, as well as touch, if safe.
+It could also spark memories and encourage conversation.

 You could try creating your own water feature using a washing up bowl in the ground.